 Roles and Access Control for API Keys

 API keys can be used not only for authentication, but also to manage access to system resources and apply restrictions on such access.
+This is done via assigning of roles to API keys.
+Roles must be associated with specific system resources such as models and applications.

-Refer to Platform to learn more about API Keys.
+Refer to API Keys to learn more.

-1. Create API Key
+Step 1: Create API Key

 //Example extract from aidial.config.json